dividuum/info-beamer/doc/manual.md

 ### util.resource\_loader(table\_of\_filenames)

 Creates a resource loader that will load the resources from the given filenames and put them in global variables.
-It also keeps them updated if files change.
 Example usage:

     :::lua
     util.resource_loader{